Is It Safe to Travel to Colombia in 2026? Risks & Tips for Tourists

 Carry a valid passport with at least 6 months' validity beyond your entry date, at least one blank page for the entry stamp, and proof of onward or return travel.

-Complete the Check-Mig form between 1 and 72 hours before your flight at apps.migracioncolombia.gov.co This is Colombia's mandatory pre-arrival migration registration for all passengers traveling from the US.
+Complete the Check-Mig form between 1 and 72 hours before your flight at apps.migracioncolombia.gov.co.
+This is Colombia's mandatory pre-arrival migration registration for all passengers traveling from the US.
+The form is free to complete at the official government portal; do not use unofficial third-party sites that charge fees.

-Yellow fever vaccination is required if arriving from Angola, Brazil, the Democratic Republic of Congo, or Uganda, and is strongly recommended for anyone visiting the Amazon or jungle regions.
-Note that the CDC does not recommend the yellow fever vaccine for travel limited to Bogota and major cities above 2,300 metres, but strongly recommends it for rural, jungle, and Amazon destinations.
+The CDC does not recommend the yellow fever vaccine for travel limited to Bogota and major cities above 2,300 metres, but recommends it for all other destinations, including rural, jungle, and Amazon regions.

 Altitude sickness is a real risk in Bogota at approximately 2,600 metres.
 Consult your doctor before travel if you have respiratory or cardiovascular conditions.